zmekonnen251/react-todo-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list App - React.js: list structure
+# To Do list App - React.js

 > In this project, I build a simple To Do list App using React.js.
 The list is styled according to the minimalist project.
 This simple web page is built using React and CSS and served by a webpack dev server.